rusty-software/liyarr/tech-explanation.md

 In our application, the state for any particular game is stored in firebase under a `game` key (games are started with a specific key value).
 The subscription that is relied on here, `:game`, is a listener to changes to values in the state associated with our game's particular key. < waves hands a bit >

-The more interesting bit is the second function: the _view_ function.
+The more interesting bit is the second function: the _computation_ function.
 It's the one that allows for computation of view differences.
 Most (all?) of the stuff in this game only requires simple data extraction as opposed to anything computational, though.
-In this case, the `:players` collection has changed, so the new value is extracted by the _view_ function.
+In this case, the `:players` collection has changed, so the new value is extracted by the computation function.

 ### View